GOP on taxes: Cut rates, brackets but what about the deficit

 Their goal is to simplify a complicated tax code that rewards wealthy people with smart accountants, and corporations that can easily shift profits — and jobs — overseas.
 It won't be easy.
 The last time it was done was 30 years ago.

-Senate Majority Leader Mitch McConnell, R-Ky., and Speaker Paul Ryan, R-Wis., have vowed to pass a tax package that would not add to the budget.
+Senate Majority Leader Mitch McConnell, R-Ky., and Speaker Paul Ryan, R-Wis., have vowed to pass a tax package that would not add to the budget deficit.
 The Washington term is "revenue neutral."

 It means that for every tax cut there has to be a tax increase, creating winners and losers.
 Lawmakers would get some leeway if non-partisan congressional analysts project that a tax cut would increase economic growth, raising revenue without increasing taxes.